 Jörg Hofmann is President of IndustriAll Global Union and a member of the Supervisory Board of Robert Bosch GmbH.
 Hofmann is a holder of the Baden-Württemberg Enterprise Medal.

-Uwe Hück, Chairman of the General and Group Works Council of Dr. Ing. h. c.
-F. Porsche AG
+Johan Järvklo, Secretary-General of the European and Global Group Works Council of Volkswagen AG

 Johan Järvklo was born in Stockholm, Sweden, on February 6, 1973.
 He trained as a machine builder from 1990 to 1994.